hyperjeff/EctoDvorak/README.md

 * **SHIFT ⇧**

-Extremely easy access to paretheses, and in Swift having such easy access to \() is a nice luxury.
+Extremely easy access to paretheses, and in Swift having such easy access to the series \\ ( ) is a nice luxury.
 Splitting up \ and / on opposite sides, both in easy-to-hit positions, is comfortable and a nice break from their normal grouping, much like the separation of quotations in the normal keyboard above. < and > evolved into their spots to make them at least reasonable when you are thinking of them.
 The programmer may also get a kick out of having one-key access to \n \\" and ->.

 ![Shift state](screenshots/shift.png)